How to update a dapp chain

 └── module.rell

-For easy testing, we can add one new query in the module.rell
+For easy testing, you can add one new query in the module.rell

 file of